How to Choose a Mortgage Lender in New York: Ultimate Guide

 Remember all the paperwork you had to submit when you rented your place?
 You're going to need to gather all the same documents plus a few additional ones:

-- A letter from your employer stating start date, and annual salary plus any bonuses (if you're self-employed, you'll need a letter from your accountant or attorney verifying your salary net worth and assets)
+• A letter from your employer stating the start date, and annual salary plus any bonuses (if you're self-employed, you'll need a letter from your accountant or attorney verifying your salary, net worth, and assets)

-- Information pertaining to financial obligations and outstanding debts
+• Information about financial obligations and outstanding debts

 For more information on how to get prepared, read up on What You Need to Know Before You Buy Property.